Torus: Toroidal polyhedra

+Toroidal polyhedra have been used to show that the maximum number of colors to color a map on a torus is seven.
+The Szilassi polyhedron is one example of a toroidal polyhedron with this property.

+The Szilassi polyhedron's dual, the Császár polyhedron, is the only polyhedron other than the tetrahedron which has the property that every possible edge connecting two vertices is an edge of the polyhedron.

-The term "toroidal polyhedron" is also used for higher-genus polyhedra and for immersions of toroidal polyhedra.
+The term "toroidal polyhedron" is also used for higher-genus polyhedra and for immersions of toroidal polyhedra, although some authors only include those with genus 1.

+Self-crossing toroidal polyhedra are determined by the topology of their abstract manifold.
+One subset of the self-crossing toroidal polyhedra are the crown polyhedra, which are the only toroidal polyhedra that are also noble.

 Automorphisms

 The homeomorphism group (or the subgroup of diffeomorphisms) of the torus is studied in geometric topology.
 Its mapping class group (the connected components of the homeomorphism group) is surjective onto the group $\operatorname{GL}(n,\mathbf{Z})$ of invertible integer matrices, which can be realized as linear maps on the universal covering space $\mathbf{R}^{n}$ that preserve the standard lattice $\mathbf{Z}^{n}$ (this corresponds to integer coefficients) and thus descend to the quotient.

 At the level of homotopy and homology, the mapping class group can be identified as the action on the first homology (or equivalently, first cohomology, or on the fundamental group, as these are all naturally isomorphic; also the first cohomology group generates the cohomology algebra: